uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 ### The `useEffect` Hook

 Here is the simplest possible example for a `useEffect` hook.
-This hook takes a function which is executed when the component is first rendered or re-rendered:
+This hook takes a function which is executed when the component is first rendered or rerendered:

 ```jsx
 import * as React from 'react';